tyisafk/mmx-sd2snes-autosplitter/README.md

 json files don't allow comments, so here's a breakdown of what these do.

 ## Autostart
 This automatically starts your timer when the conditions match.
-If you want to manually start the timer, you could either delete this section or change Active to 0 (Recommended so you don't accidentally mess up the syntax).
+If you want to manually start the timer, change "active" from 1 to 0.
 ```
 {
   "name": "Mega Man X",